embercsi/ember-csi/examples/openshift/README.md

 ````

 ### Tear Down
-To tear down everthing we've created here, we will uninstall everything in reverse. *Warning*: Deletion using ember-csi.yml will even remove the 'ember-csi' namespace/project.
+To tear down everthing we've created here, we will uninstall everything in reverse.

 ```
 $ oc delete -f app.yml